-|PHS on the Web is a Washington Department of Fish and Wildlife web-based, interactive map for citizens, landowners, governments, developers, conservation groups, and interested parties to find basic information about the known location of Priority Habitats and Species (PHS) in Washington State.
-PHS is a source of best available science that can inform local planning activities, development projects, conservation strategies, incentive programs, and numerous other land use applications.
+| is a web-based, interactive map for citizens, landowners, governments, developers, conservation groups, and interested parties to find basic information about known locations of Priority Habitats and Species (PHS) in Washington State.
+PHS is a source of best available science that can inform local planning, development projects, conservation strategies, incentive programs, and numerous other land use applications.
 Learn more >>

 PHS is the principal means by which WDFW provides important fish, wildlife, and habitat information to local governments, state and federal agencies, private landowners and consultants, and tribal biologists for land use planning purposes.
 PHS is the agency's primary means of transferring fish and wildlife information from our resource experts to those who can protect habitat.
 PHS information is used:

-- to screen 12,000 - 15,000 Forest Practice Applications, 10,000 - 18,000 Hydraulic Project Applications, and over 3,000 SEPA reviews annually;
+- By WDFW to screen approximately 12,000 Forest Practice Applications, 2,000 Hydraulic Project Applications, and 1,500 SEPA reviews annually;

-- by state, federal, and tribal governments for landscape-level planning and ecosystem management;
+- By state, federal, and tribal governments for landscape-level planning and ecosystem management;

 - Which species and habitat types are priorities for management and conservation?